It is none other than the microwave, which always stands first to cook our favourite food within no time. Isn’t it?

 Frequently Asked Questions:

 What is the best wattage for a microwave?
 The best wattage reading for a microwave to cook food efficiently and evenly is 1000 watts.
-This powerless than this will make the process of cooking slowly with low heat and gives unevenly cooked food.
+This powerless will make the process of cooking slowly with low heat and gives unevenly cooked food.

 Are microwaves radioactive?
-No, the microwaves used in the microwave oven are not radioactive because the microwaves make the food hot by vibrating the water molecules in the food and produces frictions.
+No, the microwaves used in the microwave oven are not radioactive because the microwaves make the food hot by vibrating the water molecules in the food and producing frictions.
 The friction is nothing but the heat produced by the water molecules.
-But it does not make the food as a radioactive element.
+But it does not make the food a radioactive element.

 Image source: www.visions.ca